hexdump(1) — Linux manual page

 Conversion strings

-The hexdump utility also supports the following
+The hexdump utility also supports the following additional

-additional conversion strings.
+conversion strings.

 _a[dox]

-Display the input offset, cumulative across input
+Display the input offset, cumulative across input files, of

-decimal, octal or hexadecimal respectively.
+hexadecimal respectively.

 _A[dox]

-Almost identical to the _a conversion string except
+Almost identical to the _a conversion string except that it is

 _c

 Output characters in the default character set.
+Non-printing

-Non-printing characters are displayed in
+characters are displayed in three-character, zero-padded

-three-character, zero-padded octal, except for those
+octal, except for those representable by standard escape

-above), which are displayed as two-character strings.
+notation (see above), which are displayed as two-character

 _p

 Output characters in the default character set.
+Non-printing

-Non-printing characters are displayed as a single
+characters are displayed as a single '.'.

 _u